Syntax404errorrr/UnknownMods_Website/README.md

 The UnknownMods Website is a static HTML site designed to:

-- Present mod projects and Updates
+- Present mod projects and updates
 - Serve as a hub for downloads and announcements
 - Provide a modern, responsive UI without any backend dependencies